CVs

 1. EDUCATION: normally at the top (especially for recent graduates entering the jobs market for the first or second time).
 Include awards under each relevant education section, for example, grant awards for a DPhil, school prizes, undergraduate prizes or high rankings (‘2nd in year’)

-2. EXPERIENCE (rather than “Employment”): this can include voluntary work, student society roles, internships, paid work, etc.
+2. EXPERIENCE (rather than “Employment”): this can include voluntary work, student society roles, internships, paid work, etc. For experienced research staff, this may be above the "Education" section.

 3. INTERESTS or COMMUNITY ACTIVITY AND SKILLS should be included to indicate extra, diverse talents.
 Within this section, you might use sub-categories such as IT Skills (but only if they are specialist or unusual); Languages; Music; Sports; etc.